London House Sparrow Parks Project

-The London House Sparrow Parks Project is trialling different habitat management types in London parks with the aim of boosting invertebrate numbers.
-The habitat plots should also provide seed during the winter, and could benefit a host of urban birds, insects and other wildlife.
+The London House Sparrow Parks Project tested different habitat management types in London parks with the aim of boosting invertebrate numbers and also seeds during the winter.
+This could benefit a host of urban birds, insects and other wildlife.

 - To provide advice to parks across London and the UK, based on the results

 - To raise awareness of the problems facing urban wildlife and encourage people to consider wildlife in local parks and their own gardens

 Key dates so far

 - 25 trial plots (and corresponding 'control' plots of normal park management) were set up in 20 parks across London

 - Three years of monitoring have been completed (bird, insect and seed numbers)